Street Address: 8788 Metcalf Ave. (Google Map)

 A department of Johnson County government, the Johnson County Museum began as an all-volunteer organization in 1967.
 The original museum was housed in the former 1927 Greenwood School located in Shawnee, Kansas.
-The museum’s collections and facility grew over time and now include over 1 million photographs, 15,000 3-D artifacts, and 3,000 cu. ft. of archival material.
+The museum’s collections and facility grew over time and now include over one million photographs, 15,000 3-D artifacts and 3,000 cu. ft. of archival material.
 Significant holdings include the Sun Newspapers photographic morgue from the mid-1980s - 1990s, a bound set of Tom Leather's Squire publications from the early 1960s - 2000s, and material from the Sunflower Ammunition Plant near De Soto.
 The museum has also built a significant collection documenting the suburban experience in Johnson County.

-The museum offers long-term and changing exhibits, a speakers bureau, online resources for research, teacher training, school and public programming, summer camps, and special events.
-Each year, the museum serves 35,000 visitors onsite and nearly 100,000 people via its online resource materials available at www.JoCoHistory.org.
+The museum offers long-term and changing exhibits, a speakers bureau, online resources for research, teacher training, school and public programming, summer camps and special events.
+Each year, the museum serves 35,000 visitors on site and nearly 100,000 people via its online resource materials available at www.JoCoHistory.org.

 The museum is guided by two boards: the Museum Advisory Council appointed by the Johnson County Commission and the Johnson County Museum Foundation, a not-for-profit 501(c)(3) organization which raises private funds to support the museum's operation.
-A staff of six full-time and four part-time employees, with the help of over 50 community volunteers, oversees day-to-day museum operations.
+A staff of six full-time and four part-time employees, with the help of more than 50 community volunteers, oversees day-to-day museum operations.